chrnolte/places-conus/docs/data/predictors.rst

 .. attribute:: lake_frontage

-   Estimated total frontage (in meters) of the parcel along lake waterbodies from the National Hydrographic Database (NHD).
+   Estimated total lake frontage of the parcel (in meters).

-   :Source: NHDPlus High Resolution
+   :Source: National Hydrographic  waterbodies from the National Hydrographic Database (NHD)NHDPlus High Resolution
    :Access: https://www.usgs.gov/national-hydrography/nhdplus-high-resolution
    :Accessed: Jun 18, 2019
-   :Geoprocessing: total area of intersections of the parcel polygon with 50-meter-buffers around NHD lakes, divided by the buffer width (50m).
+   :Geoprocessing: Total area of intersection of parcel polygon with 50-meter-buffers around NHD lake waterbodies, divided by the buffer width (50m).

 .. attribute:: river_frontage

-   Estimated lake frontage (in meters) to the closest lake waterbody in the National Hydrographic Database (NHD).
+   Estimated total river frontage of the parcel (in meters).
+Only waterbody polygons from the NHD are included (no lines).

    :Source: same as :any:`lake_frontage`
-   :Geoprocessing: total area of intersections of the parcel polygon with 50-meter-buffers around NHD lakes, divided by the buffer width (50m).
+   :Geoprocessing: Total area of intersection of parcel polygon with 50-meter-buffers around NHD river waterbodies, divided by the buffer width (50m).

 .. attribute:: water_exposure